deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. method:: font.replaceAll(srch, rpl[, error_bound])

-   Searches the font for all occurences of the srch contour (or layer) and replaces them with the replace contour (or layer).
+   Searches the font for all occurrences of the srch contour (or layer) and replaces them with the replace contour (or layer).

 .. method:: font.revert()